hayelom123/opengl-test/notes/02-opengl-and-libraries.md

-# Chapter 2: OpenGL and Libraries
+# chapter 2: openGL and libraries

-OpenGL itself is only a **specification**.
-It does not provide functionality for:

-- Window creation
-- Input handling
-- Resource loading

-To build real applications, OpenGL is used together with other libraries.

-## Common OpenGL Libraries

-### GLFW

-- Window creation
-- Input handling
-- OpenGL context management

-### GLAD

-- Loads OpenGL function pointers at runtime
-- Handles different OpenGL versions and drivers

-### GLM

-- Mathematics library
+opengl itself is just a specification that defines a set of functions and behaviors for rendering graphics. however, it does not provide any functionality for creating windows, handling input, or loading resources.

+therefore, in order to use openGL in a practical application, you typically need to use it in conjunction with other libraries that provide these functionalities.

+some common libraries used with openGL include:

+- glfw: a library for creating windows, handling input, and managing openGL contexts.

+- glad: a library for loading openGL function pointers at runtime. since openGL implementations can vary between different hardware and drivers, glad helps to ensure that your application can access the correct functions for the specific openGL version and extensions supported by the user's system.

-- Vector and matrix operations
+- glm: a mathematics library for graphics programming, providing vector and matrix types and operations.

-### Assimp

-- Loads 3D models from various formats
+- assimp: a library for loading 3D models from various file formats.

-### stb_image

-- Loads image files for textures
+- stb_image: a library for loading image files as textures.

-These libraries simplify OpenGL development and improve portability.
+these libraries help to simplify the process of using openGL by providing higher-level abstractions and utilities for common tasks. they also help to ensure that your application is portable across different platforms and hardware configurations.